cdk-patterns/serverless/s3-react-website/README.md

 ## Project Structure

-### Angular Starter website (/website)
+### React website (/website)
-This can be found in the blog folder.
-This is just the initial site that is created on ng init.
+This can be found in the website folder.
+This is just the initial site that is created on npx create-react-app.

 #### Some Commands
 - npm install
 - npm run build
 - npm run start
-- npm run test

 ### CDK S3 Deploy Infrastructure (/cdk)
 This can be found in the cdk folder, it sets up an S3 bucket as a website deploy and uploads your angular website in the website folder.
 This uses the JSII Construct - https://www.npmjs.com/package/cdk-spa-deploy